coderofsalvation/hypermediatic/RFC_HYPERMEDIATIC.md

 # Criteria for a hypermediatic browser or fileformats

-1. scan for words containing `://` or multiple dots and a slash, and present them as navigatable hyperlinks
+1. when possible, convert filenames in documents ('see foo.pdf') to navigatable hyperlinks when they exist in the current filesystem/directory.
-2. when possible, convert filenames in documents ('see foo.pdf') to navigatable hyperlinks when they exist in the current filesystem/directory.
+2. if online: scan for words containing `://` or multiple dots and a slash, and present them as navigatable hyperlinks
 3. (any) fileformats with outbound/embedded links are the focus (not only HTML)
 4. toplevel URLs with an unknown file-extension or mimetype should trigger the fileformat store
 5. Outbound links are supported (like `href` in HTML)